secranford/latex-templates/README.md

+# LaTeX Templates Repo

-# This is a Repo to store my different LaTeX files, examples, and templates for my own use or for sharing with others.
+- This is a Repo to store my different LaTeX files, examples, and templates for my own use or for sharing with others.
 - `original-files` is a repo containing the LaTeX template files from [@SeniorMars' repository][senior-mars-repo].
 - `notes-template` is a repo adapted from that template to suit my own needs and preferences for taking notes on different topics.